Horticulture

 Combatting space issues and maximizing yields in another unique way is where we find the domain of horizontal grow systems.
 By training plants to grow sideways, or in spirals, by tying them down and encouraging multiple colas, growers can greatly increase the number of large buds on their plants.

-This is because the hormones in the plant tell it grow at the tallest piece as the apical growth.1 With each tie-down after a growth extends, another apical growth will extend.
+This is because the hormones in the plant tell it to grow at the tallest piece as the apical growth.¹ With each tie-down after a growth extends, another apical growth will extend.

 In the end, growers are left with plants that produce multiple, chunky colas instead of the one, large cola that results from traditional grow systems.